Security

 Encrypts a string using the AES 256 bit CBC algorithm.

-string string_aes_encrypt(string the_data, string the_key)
+string string_aes_encrypt(const string&in the_data, const string&in the_key)

 Arguments: